Arshdeep Singh: Domestic career

 In an IPL 2023 match against Mumbai Indians at Wankhede Stadium, Arshdeep bowled two successive swinging yorkers that broke the stumps.
 The rarity of such an occurrence along with the associated equipment costs received considerable coverage in the Media.

 In the 2023–24 Syed Mushtaq Ali Trophy Final between Punjab and Baroda, Baroda needed 32 runs from the final two overs with seven wickets in hand, having scored 24 runs in the 18th over.
 Arshdeep Singh took three wickets in five balls in the 19th over and conceded only four runs to help Punjab secure the victory.

 Arshdeep was one of the top buys and the highest paid pace bowler at the Indian Premier League 2025 auction, sold for ₹18 crore after Punjab Kings used the Right to Match (RTM) card.
+Punjab Kings head coach Ricky Ponting said that Arshdeep was one of three Indian players, along with Yuzvendra Chahal and Shreyas Iyer, who were considered “non-negotiables” ahead of the IPL 2025 mega auction.

+In April 2025, Punjab Kings defended 111—the lowest total ever defended in IPL history—against KKR.
+At one point, KKR needed 17 runs from 33 balls with two wickets in hand, with Andre Russell still at the crease.
+Arshdeep bowled a wicket maiden over to Vaibhav Arora to bring Punjab to the verge of victory.
+Coach Ricky Ponting, who has been coaching IPL teams since 2014, later described the win as “just about the best win I’ve ever had” in the IPL.

-In April 2025, Arshdeep became the highest wicket taker in Punjab Kings' IPL history.
+Arshdeep finished the season as the leading wicket-taker for Punjab Kings and is now the highest wicket taker in Punjab Kings' IPL history.
+He was subsequently retained by the team for the 2026 IPL season.